PeaceJM/PeaceJM/README.md

-- 👋 Hi, I’m @PeaceJM
+- 👋 Hi, I’m Peace Maddox
-- 👀 I’m interested in AI and bioinformatics
+- 👀 I’m interested in data science and bioinformatics
-- 🌱 I’m currently working in clinical informatics
+- 🌱 I’m currently working in clinical informatics and oncology research
-- 💞️ I’m looking to collaborate on machine learning and AI projects
+- 💞️ I’m looking to showcase my R and python skillset

 <!---
 PeaceJM/PeaceJM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.